-Fire service faces £389m maintenance gap
+Fire service faces £389m repairs bill

 "It now needs to press ahead with transformation so that it can respond to the changing needs of the public and can address its increasingly unsustainable model of delivery."

+"Either there is significant extra capital investment by the government, or it's found from within the organisation.

+"That quite simply means the closure of existing buildings, fire stations and the reduction of its existing assets, equipment and vehicles."

-Community Safety Minister Annabelle Ewing welcomed Audit Scotland's "recognition of real progress made by the Scottish Fire and Rescue Service".
+Community Safety Minister Annabelle Ewing welcomed Audit Scotland's "recognition of real progress" in reducing costs since the formation of the national service.

 She said: "The SFRS inherited a substantial capital backlog from the eight legacy services and the Scottish government continues to work closely with the service to identify and provide the capital funding it needs for buildings, fleet and equipment.